blastnet/blastnet.github.io/contribute.md

 description: Find out how to contribute to BLASTNet.
 ---

-The best way to start contributing and collaborating with us is to send an email to [wtchung@stanford.edu](mailto:wtchung@stanford.edu).
+The best way to start contributing and collaborating with us is to send an email to [wtchung@stanford.edu](mailto:wtchung@stanford.edu) for onboarding instructions.

 We also have a [google forms](https://forms.gle/VYMWvuNjFqPMJjwo6) that provides a checklist on your contribute data.